dthtvwls/commandment/README.md

 # Commandment

+> Commandment, _noun_.
+>
+> 1. A command or edict
+>
+> 2. The act of commanding

-Finally a shell runner that does the right thing!
+Finally, a ruby shell command runner that just does the right thing!

-- returns true on success
+- Returns true on success (status code 0)
-- raises SystemCallError with Errno set and a message
+- When non-zero, raises SystemCallError with Errno set and a message
-- no icky extraneous output
-- connects stdout to stdout and stderr to stderr
+- Connects stdout to stdout and stderr to stderr
-- bonus: turns stderr red
+- Bonus: turns stderr red

 ## Installation